 Curry County is situated along the Pacific Coast in the southwest corner of Oregon.
 It is bounded on the south by California, on the west by the Pacific Ocean, on the north by Coos County, and on the east by Josephine County.
 The county contains 1.648 square miles.

-Upon creation of Curry County, the Territorial Legislature fixed the county seat temporarily at Port Orford until the citizens of the county could determine a permanent site.
+Upon the creation of Curry County, the Territorial Legislature fixed the county seat temporarily at Port Orford until the county’s citizens could determine a permanent site.
 In 1859, following an informal vote of county citizens during the general election, Ellensburg was designated the county seat.
-In 1891 Ellensburg was renamed Gold Beach because of the gold and other minerals found in the sands in this area and to eliminate confusion with the city of Ellensburg located in the state of Washington.
+In 1891, Ellensburg was renamed Gold Beach because of the gold and other minerals found in the sands in this area and to eliminate confusion with the city of Ellensburg, located in the state of Washington.

 The county has excellent grazing areas for raising cattle and sheep as well as favorable environmental conditions for the production of blueberries, cranberries, and horticultural nursery stock.
 The Harbor Bench area of southern Curry and northern Del Norte counties produces ninety percent of all Easter lilies raised in the United States.
 Vacation and recreational possibilities in the county draw tourists to the area and provide additional economic diversity.

-To find out more about relocating into the area, we encourage you to use the following resources:
+To find out more about relocating to the area, we encourage you to use the following resources: